skyzenoff/3DChat/replit.md

-# 3DS Discord
+# 3DS Discord Homebrew

 ## Overview

-3DS Discord is a lightweight chat application specifically optimized for Nintendo 3DS/2DS browsers.
+3DS Discord is a native homebrew chat application for Nintendo 3DS/2DS consoles.
 The application provides a Discord-like chat experience with multiple rooms, real-time messaging, and user presence tracking.
-It's built with Flask and uses in-memory storage to maintain simplicity and reduce resource usage on the constrained 3DS hardware.
+It's built with C using libctru and includes both a native 3DS client and a Flask web server backend for data synchronization.

 ## User Preferences